 Your treatments are centered on you, and I hope this bit of introduction might ease your transition into the treatment space.

-Like many clients I work with, I am an experiential learner; so I invite my clients to develop their own curiosity around their experiences in treatment; developing their senses and vocabulary within their bodies, evolving their capacity to relax and tune into themselves at rest and through movement.
+Like many people I work with, I am an experiential learner; so I invite my clients to develop their own curiosity around their experiences in treatment; developing their senses and vocabulary within their bodies, evolving their capacity to relax and tune into themselves at rest and through movement.

 I began my working life teaching elementary art and ESL in Cambodia at a bi-lingual school.
 This developed a foundation of curiosity for nurturing and facilitating creative development in a hands-on way with diverse groups of people.
 I’ve worked in early education and childcare as a classroom assistant, reading aide, nursery teacher, and nanny to kiddos age 3 months-17.
 That curiosity and nurturing energy flowed into studying massage therapy, communication, ethics, writing and creating more visual art.